RomeCore/RCParsing/README.md

 - 🎯 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
 - 🐛 **Debug-Friendly**: Get detailed, actionable error messages with stack traces and precise source locations.
 - ⚡ **Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
-- 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unneccesary allocations.
+- 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unnecessary allocations.
 - 🔧 **Configurable Skipping**: Advanced strategies for whitespace and comments, allowing you to use conflicting tokens in your main rules.
 - 📦 **Batteries Included**: Useful built-in tokens and rules (regex, identifiers, numbers, escaped strings, separated lists, custom tokens, and more...).
 - 🖥️ **Broad Compatibility**: Targets `.NET Standard 2.0` (runs on `.NET Framework 4.6.1+`), `.NET 6.0`, and `.NET 8.0`.